Lohitgaddipati/IaC-using-terraform-AWS/README.md

 In the third-party calling section, I have also demonstrated how to use third-party apps like Consul to include in AWS.

 Finally, I have also used variables to make the main.tf file as easy and simple as possible in web-app-variables.
-Similarly, in using-modules, I have demonstrated how to use modules for easy collaboration between different teams.
+Similarly, in using modules, I have demonstrated how to use modules for easy collaboration between different teams.

+Reference for the full course: https://github.com/sidpalas/devops-directive-terraform-course/tree/main